eshwaribr8-wq/my-college/README.md

 # my-college
-this is my first college repository
+this is my first college repository.
+Author - Tejaswini BR